Keisuke-Magara/tcu_food-ticket-management/README.md

 # tcu_food-ticket-management
-This Programs were made for SD-PBL(2) at Q1 2021 with Group32 members.
+This Programs were made for demonstration at SD-PBL(2) on Q1 2021 with Group32 members.
+=Members=
+Magara
+Ogasawara
+Shimomae
+Suzuki
+Nishimura

+=How to Use=
+1.